 Peter is a chartered environmentalist and an expert in agriculture, hydrology and ecology.
 He was formerly a trustee and member of the Board of Management of the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust, and member of both the Environment Agency’s Thames Regional Environment Protection Advisory Committee and Council of the British Institute of Agricultural Consultants.

 Peter’s involvement in the Route Panel is founded on a strong belief in the benefits of workplace learning: transferable knowledge, skills and behaviours employers actually need; and more defined opportunities to start and progress in a chosen career.

-Michael is currently a Director in Arup's Environmental Consulting business, co-ordinating multidisciplinary project teams who deliver complex development and infrastructure projects to high environmental and sustainability standards.
+Michael is a Director in AECOM’s Environment and Sustainability business, co-ordinating multidisciplinary project teams who deliver complex development and infrastructure projects to high environmental and sustainability standards.
 As part of this work, Michael undertakes a range of people and excellence activities, including supporting AECOM’s network of environmental and sustainability apprentices.

 Dr James Littlemore MCIEEM CEcol

 James is a Chartered Ecologist.
 He currently works as a Principal Ecologist for Amey Consulting, delivering ecological impact assessments for road and rail infrastructure.
 He is also an external examiner and land-based lecturer, with a diverse background in environmental consultancy, university-level teaching and academic research in ecology, agriculture and land management